Canon M vs Fujifilm X-T10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M and Fujifilm X-T10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon M does not offer wifi capability.
+In contrast, the Canon M does not provide wifi capability.

 Both the Canon M and the X-T10 have been discontinued, but can regularly be found used on eBay.
 The Canon M was replaced by the Canon EOS M3, while the X-T10 was followed by the Fujifilm X-T20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.